-North Carolina requires domestic abusers who have become subject to protective orders to surrender their firearms under certain circumstances.
+North Carolina requires people who have become subject to domestic violence protective orders to surrender their firearms under certain circumstances.
 For further information, see the section entitled Domestic Violence and Firearms in North Carolina.

 However, North Carolina has no other law requiring the disarming of individuals who have become prohibited from possessing firearms, including those who have had to relinquish their pistol purchase permits.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact

 - N.C.
 Gen. Stat. §§ 14-402 – 14-404.

 - N.C.
 Gen. Stat. § 14-404(h)(1).